SystemsAndSignalsGroup/Mito-Ageing/README.md

 2. Characterisation of mitochondrial mutations at a single-cell level
 - Quality control of mitochondrial mutation data
 - Comparing mutations across the data set to identify `cryptic` mutations
-3. Figure creating for analysis of mitochondrial mutations
+3. Analysis of mitochondrial mutations and figure creating
-- Comparison with pseudo-bulk heteroplasmy
+- Comparison of cryptic mutations with with pseudo-bulk heteroplasmy
 - Computation of site-frequency spectrum
 - Selection effects
 - Increasing homoplasmies with age
 - Increasing difference between SFS with increasing age difference of donors
 4. Gene-expression analysis
 - Quality control of gene-expresison matrix
-- Incorporation of mitochondrial
+- Computation of `mitochondrial mutation load` for all cells and integration with gene-expression data
+- Identification of differentially expressed genes by comparing cells with a cryptic mutation versus those without such a mutation

 <p align="center">
 <img src="./figures/workflow/Pipeline_Workflow.png" height="600" />